EPR France — am I really required if I sell tiny volumes?

 The cost math for a small seller

-Concrete numbers for a small non-EU seller shipping ~€20,000/year of packaged consumer goods to France (assume packaging + WEEE + batteries — 3 streams typical for a small electronics seller):
+Concrete numbers for a small non-EU seller shipping ~€20,000/year of packaged consumer goods to France (assume packaging + WEEE + batteries — 3 streams typical for a small electronics seller, with Light tier eligibility on each):

 For very small sellers (under €25k French revenue), this exceeds the Amazon Pay-on-Behalf cost in year 1.
 The trade-off: legal compliance vs short-term cost.
 The right decision depends on (a) growth trajectory — at €100k+/year direct registration is cheaper; (b) channel breadth — anyone selling beyond Amazon France benefits immediately from direct registration; (c) audit-risk appetite — Pay-on-Behalf leaves you on the ADEME non-compliance roster.